nod0n/calamares_wiki/Develop-Code.md

  */
 ```

-It is **optional** (but not recommended ) to include some more
+It is **not** recommended (but acceptable if you must) to include some more
-license text; most of the older Calamares files do that:
+boilerplate license text; most of the older Calamares files do that:
 ```
 /*
  *   Calamares is free software: you can redistribute it and/or modify